himelku/volatility_comparison/README.md

 This research project presents a robust intraday volatility forecasting pipeline using 15-minute interval data from the **SPY ETF**.
 It integrates statistical modeling (**GARCH**), deep learning (**LSTM**), and macroeconomic volatility indicators (**VIX**) to provide accurate short-term volatility predictions.

 The objective is to demonstrate how combining econometric techniques with deep learning and market sentiment proxies improves predictive power in high-frequency financial time series.

 ---

+Literature Review:

+“Building on the findings of Christoffersen and Diebold (2000), and Poon and Granger (2003), I integrate implied volatility into my forecasting framework to enhance accuracy during turbulent market conditions.”

+---

+Methodology Justification:

+“Inspired by Blair, Poon, and Taylor (2001), I use 15-minute return data combined with VIX-based exogenous features to forecast SPY volatility.”

+---